The-Fermits/natwest-forecasting/docs/architecture.md

 ## SSE Streaming (/briefing)

-The `/briefing` endpoint opens an HTTP connection to Claude with `"stream": true`.
+The `/briefing` endpoint opens an HTTP connection to Google Gemini.
-As Claude emits content_block_delta events, each token chunk is immediately forwarded to the browser as a `data: {"token": "..."}` SSE event.
+As Gemini emits streaming JSON chunks, each token is immediately forwarded to the browser as a `data: {"token": "..."}` SSE event.
 The browser's EventSource API appends each token to the briefing text in real time.